 Putin is on his way to India to strengthen military and energy ties.

-On Monday, Russian President Vladimir Putin will travel to India for only his second overseas trip since the outbreak, hoping to strengthen military and energy ties with a historic ally that Washington is courting.
+On Monday, Russian President Vladimir Putin flew in India for only his second overseas trip since the outbreak, hoping to strengthen military and energy ties with a historic ally that Washington is courting.

 In order to deal with a rising China, the US has established the QUAD security discussion with India, Japan, and Australia, which has alarmed both Beijing and Moscow.